Devneya/CookieCode/README.md

 ## Usage
 Once the Cookie Code implementation is added to your HTML file, the following behavior will occur:

-- A button with the class `"js-cookie-code-popup-button"` will be displayed on the page.
+- A button with the class `"cookie-code-popup-button"` will be displayed on the page.
 - When you click on the button, a form will be displayed that will allow you to send a request and copy the received code.